dilipsingh1987/weatherApp/README.md

 React Native Weather App
 A simple weather application built with React Native that allows users to search for the current weather by city name.
-It features a dark/light theme toggle, persistent last search using AsyncStorage, and data from the OpenWeatherMap API.
+It features a dark/light theme toggle, persistent last search using AsyncStorage, using Redux Toolkit, Redux-Saga and OpenWeatherMap API to show weather info.

+## Features

+- Search for any city’s weather
+- Debounced search input
+- Offline handling with NetInfo
+- Redux-Saga for async API calls
+- Unit tests with Jest + axios-mock-adapter
+- Styled using StyleSheet (no inline styles!)
+- ESLint & code formatting enforced

-🚀 Getting Started
+Getting Started
-📦 Prerequisites
+Prerequisites
 Node.js ≥ 16.x

 npm or yarn